dnlcrl/Pytomator/README.md

 To install pytomator run

-	pip install git+git://github.com/danieleciriello/Pytomator
+	$ sudo pip install git+git://github.com/danieleciriello/Pytomator

 ## Basic Usage

-Add this lines to your file to add pytomator to your module
+Add this lines to your file to add pytomator to your Python module

 	from pytomator import pytomator